Kaki (film): Plot

 In the United States, Karthik (Ashok) marries Deepthi (Meghashree).
 They both come to India to assist Kiran (Kiran Pattikonda) in his factory and decide to stay in his village.

 As Karthik is busy with his work, he goes to the city and leaves Deepti in the bungalow with Ammu (Baby Yuvina) and the watchman (Ramesh Pandit).
-One day, Natchatiram (Yogi Babu) enters the house and introduces himself as the cook.
+One day, Chitram / Natchatiram (Yogi Babu), a fan of Vikram, enters the house and introduces himself as the cook.
 Evil forces start to take over Ammu and Natchatiram notices this while talking to her.
 The evil forces prevents Kathik and Deepti from uniting.
 The evil force also includes a ghost (Sangeetha Bhat).
 After the force creates havoc in the house, a doctor (Nassar), who is Deepthi's father.
 Who is this ghost?
 What do these evil forces have to do with Karthik and Deepti?
 These questions form the rest of the story.